-- 5.20 The Neighbourhood Plan allocates three development sites Policies CRAN3-5.
+- 5.20 The Neighbourhood Plan allocates 5 development sites Policies CRAN1A-1E.
 The Cranleigh Neighbourhood Plan Group worked closely with officers from Waverley Borough Council to ascertain the contribution which Cranleigh was expected to make to delivering the housing requirements of the Waverley Local Plan Part One (LPP1).
 At the time that LPP1 was published, it included an appendix (Appendix D) which provided a breakdown of the housing requirements for each parish.
 For Cranleigh, the starting point was the requirement in LPP1 Policy ALH1 (The Amount and Location of Housing) for Cranleigh to deliver at least 1,700 dwellings over the plan period 2013 to 2032.
-Appendix D showed that, as at 1st April 2017, the outstanding requirement to be found on sites not allocated in LPP1 was 116 dwellings. - 5.21 The Regulation 16 version of the Neighbourhood Plan was submitted to Waverley Borough Council in September 2019.
-As a result, the most up-to-date figures available had provided an updated to Appendix D in LPP1 as at 1st April 2018.
-This amended the outstanding requirement from 116 to 82 dwellings.
-In order to ensure that the housing requirement could be met in full, the Neighbourhood Plan was required to allocate at least 82 dwellings. - 5.22 The three site allocations in Policies CRAN3-5 allocate a total of 110 dwellings.
+Appendix D of LPP1 showed that, as at 1st April 2017, the outstanding requirement to be found on sites not allocated in LPP1 was 116 dwellings. - 5.21 The Regulation 14 version of the Neighbourhood Plan was prepared in Summer 2021.
+As a result, the most up-to-date figures available had provided an updated to Appendix D in LPP1 as at 1st April 2021.
+This amended the outstanding requirement from 116 to 59 dwellings.
+In order to ensure that the housing requirement could be met in full, the Neighbourhood Plan was required to allocate at least 59 dwellings. - 5.22 The 5 site allocations in Policies CRAN1A-1E allocate a total of 68 dwellings.
 The process of site selection involved a comprehensive approach of site identification and assessment.
 Possible sites for development were gleaned from two sources: - The WBC Strategic Housing Land Availability Assessment (SHLAA) process - A separate Call for Sites process undertaken by the Neighbourhood Plan - 5.23 Sites were then reviewed to establish whether there were any sites that were clearly unavailable and/or unsuitable and/or undeliverable.
 Sites were excluded if they were smaller than 0.1 hectares, not adjacent to the settlement boundary or were outside the parish boundary.
-In total, 28 sites were excluded for these reasons.
+In total, 30 sites were excluded for these reasons.
 Many of these were small, brownfield sites within the Cranleigh village boundary. - 5.24 The remaining 41 sites were then subject to the sustainability assessment. - 5.25 For each sustainability objective, the assessment considered the merits of each site against set criteria.
 A traffic light system (red-amber-green) was used to provide an overall judgement of the site against that criterion.
-In the summary, an overall judgement was made on the following scale: - The site is appropriate for development - The site has minor constraints (that can be overcome) - The site has significant constraints - The site is unsuitable for development
+In the summary, an overall judgement was made on the following scale: - The site is appropriate for development - The site has minor constraints (that can be overcome) - The site has significant constraints